Learn from an SEO Case Study with a Travel Photography Focus

 Follow and Learn

 I cordially invite you to follow along with this ongoing SEO experiment.
-I’ll be detailing my steps and progress in the coming weeks and months… right here on my iBeam blog and also over at www.davidkammphotoworks.com.
+I’ll be detailing my steps and progress right here on my iBeam blog and also over at www.davidkammphotoworks.com.

 I’ll also send regular updates via email.
 To join in, just hit the red button below and submit the signup form.